 help property

-A rule object MAY contain a property named help whose value is a string which provides the primary documentation for the rule.
+A rule object MAY contain a property named help whose value is a string containing a plain text message (§3.10.2) which provides the primary documentation for the rule.

 NOTE: This property is useful when help information is not available at a URI, for example, when the rule is a custom rule written by a developer, as opposed to one supplied by the tool vendor.

+richHelp property

+If a rule object contains a help property (§3.27.12), it MAY also contain a property named richHelp whose value is a string a containing a rich text message (§3.10.3) which provides the primary documentation for the rule.

+NOTE: This property is useful in the same circumstances as the help property.

 properties property